TheShrD/TheShrD/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently working on full stack developer course from almabetter course
+I am currently working on full stack developer course from almabetter its